Welcome To Next Step Survival?

-Why another Survival blog?
+Why Another Survival blog?

-My first post here just happens to address that very issue, Another survival blog?
-Really?
+My first post just happens to address that very issue – “Another survival blog?
+Really?“.
 Basically, I am convinced I can add value to an already crowded space by reducing the noise and guiding you in the direction you want to go at a pace set by you.

-Who is behind Next Step Survival?
+Who Is Behind Next Step Survival?

 Hi, I’m Brian Hawkins.
 I’m a father, grandfather, Veteran, law-abiding taxpayer, homeowner, trucker, and a United States Citizen.

 I never saw combat and I didn’t train with the cool kids for the Special Forces, Delta Force, Rangers, or even the Infantry.
 Nope, I was a gear grinder, and proud to support the 197th Infantry, 82nd Airborn, and The 3rd Ranger Battalion.

-I wouldn’t call myself a wannabe but I was one of the guys that loved the field and to train in the woods.
+I wouldn’t call myself a wannabe but I was one of the guys that loved the field and training in the woods.
 I loved the challenge, the gear, and the experience.

 I spent a little over six years in and left in 1989 as a sergeant with two honorable discharges.
 I wanted to try driving a shiny truck for more money.

 It didn’t take long to start missing a lot of the Army way of life.
 The transition into the civilian lifestyle was difficult.
 It turned out I didn’t really care to spend a lot of time with the other truckers, still don’t.